1. Chairman’s Statement:

 Allan and John were sent to study brewing for three years at Heriot-Watt University.

-Alan was soon to return to Scotland, taking up the role of Head Brewer at the Alloa Brewery under Cecil Mutch.
+Allan was soon to return to Scotland, taking up the role of Head Brewer at the Alloa Brewery under Cecil Mutch.
 The Alloa Brewery had grown substantially with a full rebuild in the 1950s and then expansion with the defensive merger of Ind Coope, Tetley’s and Ansell’s to form Allied Breweries in 1962.

-Alan took over from Cecil as Production Director and joined the Board where he had great influence and was a steadying and analytical counter to some of the blue-sky ideas coming from our much- loved Managing Director John Mackenzie.
+Allan took over from Cecil as Production Director and joined the Board where he had great influence and was a steadying and analytical counter to some of the blue-sky ideas coming from our much- loved Managing Director John Mackenzie.

 Nevertheless, we did finish up running boats on Loch Lomond and operating a bear park at Balloch!